mdda/mdda.github.io/_posts/AI/2015-09-15-embedded-musings.md

 OTOH, the checksums proved that the process was going Ok, even though the line-by-line aggregate produced mid-way seemed to have extra double-quotation marks at the beginning of each line.

+That being said, the version produced ends up IDENTICAL to the version issued by Kaggle.

 NB :